 Apart from cleaning, your barbeque is a fairly low maintenance item.
 A couple of things are worth looking at though.
-Remember to turn OFF, cool the barbeque down and disconnect the gas before any maintenance is carried out.
+Remember to turn OFF, cool the BBQ down and disconnect the gas before any maintenance is carried out.

 - If there are any signs of wear or cracking in the barbeque hose, you will need to replace it immediately.
 Ensure you replace it with a hose and regulator purchased from Barbeques Galore to ensure proper gas connection compatibility.
 Connect the nut of the hose to the gas inlet on the right side of the barbeque.
 You MUST use a spanner to tighten it properly.
 Do not use sealing tape.
 The connection is designed to seal properly without it.
 Perform a leak test as explained in the installation section before using. - If your barbeque uses a flexible hose to connect to the gas, check the rubber O-ring on the regulator end of the hose assembly at least once a year.
-If it appears worn or cracked, have it replaced.
-Always check that the 'O' ring is in place when connecting or disconnecting form the gas cylinder. - We recommend having your barbeque checked by an authorised service agent every 5 years.
+If it appears worn or cracked, have it replaced. - We recommend having your barbeque checked by an authorised service agent every 5 years.
 This is to ensure there are no leaks and that all components are still functioning correctly.